 7. Join Ganondagan's Native American Winter Games

 Each winter Watertown magically transforms into Snowtown USA, where the community comes together to stay warm and have an insane amount of fun.
-Activities include craft-making, trivia, comedy, scavenger hunts, games, snowshoeing, dog sledding, and more!
-Dates and schedule for 2019 to come.
+Activities include craft-making, trivia, comedy, scavenger hunts, games, snowshoeing, dog sledding, and more, all held at venues around town.
+It's a family-friendly roster of memorable events!
+Fun fact: Legendary newsman Walter Cronkite coined the term Snowtown USA while reporting from Watertown during the famed Blizzard of 1977.
+January 17-26, 2020.

 Animal-lovers are in luck this winter, because the Utica Zoo is open no matter how much snow falls.
 In fact, snow makes for a unique activity that lets you experience the zoo in a whole new way—by snowshoeing through the exhibits.
-The zoo rents snowshoes and poles for just $3/hour, so strap in and roam their interactive trail as you watch how the animals interact with the snow.
+The zoo even rents snowshoes and poles, so strap in and roam their interactive trail as you watch how the animals behave in the snow.
 They’ll be watching you do the same!